 Over 160 years old, the small village of Lisdoonvarna is located along the Wild Atlantic Way and hosts one of Europe’s biggest singles festivals.
 People arrive from all over the world looking for love and more commonly a ‘bit of craic’ or fun.

-A month of live music and dancing can be enjoyed by all.
-Ireland’s only traditional match maker is present at the festival to help singles.
+All can enjoy a month of live music and dancing.
+Ireland’s only traditional matchmaker is present at the festival to help singles.

 #15.
 The National Ploughing Championship Festival – Traditional Irish Festivals